 When travelling, it’s helpful to pack gluten-free cereals, crackers, biscuits, chips, and snack bars.
 These items are especially useful if your accommodation doesn’t provide breakfast.
 While they may not be the healthiest options, they are convenient for on-the-go snacking or for bringing along on day trips or long bus or train journeys.

-If you're in search of Indian culture and cuisine, Little India is the place to be.
-Located in and in Malaysia, as well as Singapore, each Little India offers a unique experience.
+If you’re in search of Indian culture and cuisine, Little India is the place to be.
+Located in Kuala Lumpur and Penang in Malaysia, as well as Singapore, each Little India offers a unique experience.
 In addition to the wide variety of gluten-free traditional Indian meals and snacks, these areas are known for their affordable prices.
 For more details on Indian cuisine, refer to the India section below.

 China